roly197/IJFtoOBS/README.md

 # IJF2OBS
 Application API to connect IJF Judo scoreboard UDP stream to OBS server websockets.

-NOTE: the OBS server machine with the IJF2OBS interface has ip address 192.168.2.3.
-This is mandatory for the IJF scroeboard software to connect.

 ## Index
 - [IJF2OBS installation](#IJF2OBS-installation)
   * [Python Windows installation](#Python-Windows-installation)